onecloudemoji/onecloudemoji.github.io/_posts/2023-09-16-graphql-dos.md

   }
 }
 ````
-Here is a nice innococous query, nothing bad happening here!
+Here is a nice innocuous query, nothing bad happening here!
 ![intro1](/assets/images/graphql/intro1.png)

 Here we start to stack it up and see it getting a bit wobbly; the response takes over 3x as long to do 2x the work.
 ![intro2](/assets/images/graphql/intro2.png)

 And here we send a shitload to it at once.
-Nearly 3seconds, we have again proven service degredation.
+Nearly 3seconds, we have again proven service degradation.
 ![intro3](/assets/images/graphql/intro3.png)

-Once again, this is spec complient!
+Once again, this is spec compliant!
 We are doing nothing here except using introspection in the way it was made!
 This is why when you find a client with introspection enabled, you have automatically found a bunch of findings.
 All clients should be disabling introspection, and if they do not, this will happen.

-What about some of the more..bizare features of GraphQL?
+What about some of the more..bizarre features of GraphQL?
 How about stacking directives?

 As it turns out, there is no limit to the number of directives you can stack onto a field.
 Zero!
 AND!
 The server MUST process all directives given to it, in order to determine what is a real directive.
 Meaning we can literally feed the robot garbage until its sick and it cannot do anything about it.